fabianwilflingsederxxxl/techstack-tutorial/07-component-based-styling/Readme.md

 `@import "~bootstrap/dist/css/bootstrap";`

-It's important to only prepend it with ~, because ~/ resolves to the home directory. webpack needs to distinguish between bootstrap and ~bootstrap because CSS and Sass files have no special syntax for importing relative files.
+It's important to only prepend it with ~ because ~/ resolves to the home directory. webpack needs to distinguish between bootstrap and ~bootstrap because CSS and Sass files have no special syntax for importing relative files.
 Writing @import "file" is the same as @import "./file";

-To take advantage of this module resolving we also change the behaviour, where webpack is looking for files.
+To take advantage of this module resolving, we also change the behavior where webpack is looking for files.
 Open `webpack.config.babel.js` and **change** the commonConfig Variable to:

 ```jsx
 // #1